sumguy002/TicTacToe/README.md

   -Create a new button class for each tic tac toe Square?
     -Alternatively, refactor the entire square class so that it extends JButton.
 This should be fine because once you move to GUI you are no longer going to be playing it on cmd.

+    THIS IS THE THING TO DO!!!!! because you're completely migrating and integrating the GUI.
+Not slapping it on like a mask.

     -In that case, restructure the entire Square and Squareboard classes to be integrated with GUI
       - Squares should be JButtons
       - Add the buttons to a 2D array as I've already done in order to check win.